Having the right parts on hand when needed is critical for any successful workshop

 Can frequently used parts be accessed quickly to keep workshop operations running smoothly?

 If the answer is no, or perhaps a little vague, then don’t panic!
 Organizing parts so that fast-moving items, such as those used for service maintenance, can be fairly straight forward.
-Shelves and storage areas need to be arranged so that components for major system categories such as engines, brakes and electrics can be pulled at a moment’s notice, allowing technicians to meet repair deadlines and reduce unnecessary downtime.
+Shelves and storage areas need to be arranged so that components for major system categories such as engines, brakes and electrics can be pulled at a moment’s notice, allowing technicians to meet repair deadlines and reduce unnecessary downtime and the associated costs.